Jury finds Trump liable for sexual abuse, awards accuser $5M

 The trial revisited the lightning-rod topic of Trump’s conduct toward women.

-Carroll gave multiple days of frank, occasionally emotional testimony, buttressed by two friends who told jurors she reported the alleged attack to them in the moments and day afterward.
+Carroll gave multiple days of frank, occasionally emotional testimony, buttressed by two friends who testified that she reported the alleged attack to them soon afterward.

-Jurors also heard from Jessica Leeds, a former stockbroker who testified that Trump abruptly groped her against her will on an airplane in the 1970s, and from Natasha Stoynoff, a writer who said Trump forcibly kissed her against her will while she was interviewing him for a 2005 article.
+Jurors also heard from Jessica Leeds, a former stockbroker who testified that Trump abruptly groped her against her will on an airline flight in the 1970s, and from Natasha Stoynoff, a writer who said Trump forcibly kissed her against her will while she was interviewing him for a 2005 article.

 The Associated Press typically does not name people who say they have been sexually assaulted unless they come forward publicly, as Carroll, Leeds and Stoynoff have done.

-The verdict comes as Trump is facing an accelerating swirl of legal risks.
+The verdict comes as Trump faces an accelerating swirl of legal risks.

 He’s fighting a New York criminal case related to hush money payments made to a porn actor.
 The state attorney general has sued him, his family and his business over alleged financial wrongdoing.